SupeR19902/x720/README.md

 ##### Pros #####

- * If it works it works for more then 8 hours on batteries... (but so does a powerbank) and you can use the battery monitor workaround to save shutdown
+ * If it works it works for more then 8 hours on batteries... (but so does a powerbank) but you can use the battery monitor workaround to save shutdown
  * Can use network bonding to double network card (doubles the speed with speedtest-cli on a pi 3b)

 ##### Conclusion #####